 Contexts of Displacement, Refugee Protection and Forced Migrants' Lives

-From September 17 to 19, 2020, the third, so far largest conference on refugee and forced migration studies took place, organized by the Chair for Youth Welfare and Social Work at the University of Cologne (Prof. Dr. Nadia Kutscher) together with the steering committee of the German Network of Forced Migration Researchers and an interdisciplinary conference team.
-It is made possible in cooperation with the BMBF-funded collaborative project “Forced Migration and Refugee Studies: Networking and Knowledge Transfer” (FFVT).
+From September 17 to 19, 2020, the third, so far largest conference on refugee and forced migration studies took place, organized by the Chair of Youth Welfare and Social Work at the University of Cologne with the executive board of the German Network of Forced Migration Researchers and the BMBF-funded joint project “Forced Migration and Refugee Studies: Networking and Knowledge Transfer” (FFVT).
 Due to the COVID-19 pandemic, the conference was held in a digital format instead of the premises of the University of Cologne.